Ponera coarctata: Distribution and habitat

 Ponera coarctata has a wide distribution, spreading across much of the palearctic realm.
 It covers all of Europe, though has not been recorded in Sweden, Finland, Norway, the Baltic states or Belarus.
-The ant is present across much of central Asia and south Russia, as well as being native to the Caucuses, Turkey, Iran, Iraq, Syria and Israel.
+The ant is present across much of central Asia and south Russia, as well as being native to the Caucasus, Turkey, Iran, Iraq, Syria and Israel.
 The ant is also distributed across the north Algerian and Tunisian coast and Morocco.

 The species has records on the east coast of the US though these records are considered dubious.

 The ant seems to prefer damp soil, though will nest in any warm, sheltered habitat.
 They have been found in open woodland, grassland, rocky ground and crumbling cliffs.